 Professor Nick Jennings is an internationally-recognised authority in the areas of AI, autonomous systems, cyber-security and agent-based computing.

-Nick's personal research focuses on developing AI systems for large-scale, open and dynamic environments.
+His research focuses on developing AI systems for large-scale, open and dynamic environments.
 In particular, he is interested in how to endow individual autonomous agents with the ability to act and interact in flexible ways and with effectively engineering systems that contain both humans and software agents.
-He is passionate about the real-world impact of research and has been involved with deployments of systems in domains such as business process management, smart energy systems, defence, telecommunications, sensor networks, disaster response and citizen science.
-He is also involved with a number of start-ups including Aerogility, Crossword Cybersecurity, Contact Engine, Darktrace, Rebellion Defence and Reliance Cyber Systems.
+He is passionate about the real-world impact of research and his systems have been deployed to save lives in the aftermath of disasters, to win Olympic medals for TeamGB, and to monitor the impact of climate change on glaciers.
+He has also been involved with a number of start-ups including Aerogility, Darktrace, Rebellion Defence, and Reliance Cyber Systems.

-In undertaking this research, he has attracted grant income of £33M, published 680 articles (with over 400 co-authors) and graduated over 50 PhD students (including two winners and one runner-up of the BCS/CPHC Distinguished Dissertation Award).
-With 87,000 citations, he is one of the world's most cited computer scientists.
+In undertaking this research, he has attracted grant income of £33M, published over 700 articles (with some 500 co-authors) and graduated over 50 PhD students (including two winners and one runner-up of the BCS/CPHC Distinguished Dissertation Award).
+With over 95,000 citations, he is one of the world's most cited computer scientists.
 He was the founding Editor-in-Chief of the International Journal of Autonomous Agents and Multi-Agent Systems and a founding director of the International Foundation for Autonomous Agents and Multi-Agent Systems.

 The Vice-Chancellor and President is the principal academic and administrative officer of the University and is also chair of Senate.
-Professor Jennings became Vice-Chancellor and President of Loughborough University in October 2021.
+Professor Jennings became the ninth Vice-Chancellor and President of Loughborough University in October 2021.

-The Vice-Chancellor has special responsibilities for the advancement of the University, through the development of relationships with partners and supporters worldwide and also has statutory reporting duties to the Higher Education Funding Council for England.
+The Vice-Chancellor has special responsibilities for the advancement of the University, through the development of relationships with partners and supporters locally, nationally, and internationally.
+They are also the University’s Accountable Officer to the Office for Students.

 My research focuses on developing artificial intelligence (AI) systems for large-scale, open and dynamic environments.